Protective Life offers the three main types of life insurance: term, whole and universal policies.

 Whole Life Insurance Options

-Whole life insurance provides lifelong coverage when you pay your premiums.
-Whole life policies build cash value you can borrow against.
+Whole life insurance provides lifelong coverage and build cash value you can borrow against.
 Your beneficiaries receive a guaranteed payout when you pass away.
+Protective's whole life premiums are fixed for life, and the policy builds guaranteed cash value at a predictable rate.

 Protective Life's whole life insurance offers lifelong coverage at fixed premiums and builds cash value you can access anytime.
-This policy includes level premium payments, flexible death benefit options and guaranteed cash value growth.
+It accepts applicants from birth to 80 years old for up to $10 million in coverage.

 Universal Life Insurance Options

-Universal life insurance (ULI) provides flexibility in premium payments, death benefit levels and investment options.
-ULI combines death benefit protection with investment account potential.
-Adjust your death benefit and premiums as your financial situation changes.
-Protective Life offers three ULI options:
+Universal life insurance (ULI) provides flexible premium payments, death benefit levels and investment options.
+You can adjust your death benefit and premiums as your financial situation changes.
+Protective Life offers three ULI options with coverage up to $50 million for applicants ages 18 to 85:

 - Fixed account: Any premium you allocate earns interest at a specified rate.